-Planning to visit the Vatican City and want to know if a guided tour is worth it and right for you?
-This article will go over the benefits of a guided Vatican tour so you can decide if it is worth it and right for you!
+Planning to visit Vatican City and not sure if a guided tour is worth it?
+In this article, we’ll go over the benefits of a guided Vatican tour so you can decide if it’s worth it and which one’s right for you!

 What Does it Mean to “See The Vatican”?

-What does it mean to see the Vatican?
-When people say, “I visited the Vatican” it means they purchased a ticket or tour for the Vatican Museums and also visited the St. Peter’s Basilica.
-The Sistine Chapel is inside the Vatican Museums which is one of the main attractions.
+So, what does it mean to see the Vatican?
+When people say, “I visited the Vatican” it means they purchased a ticket or tour for the Vatican Museums (which is where you’ll find the Sistine Chapel) and they probably also visited St. Peter’s Basilica.

 Areas of Interest